-This Spicy Citrus Baked Ham Glaze is a fantastic way to keep that ham moist while baking and develops a wonderful, caramelized crust that is just mouthwatering.
+This Chipotle Orange Baked Ham Glaze is a fantastic way to keep that ham moist while baking and develops a wonderful, caramelized crust that is just mouthwatering.
 Orange, cinnamon, clove and chipotle powder all add to this ham glaze to make that holiday dinner memorable.
 Plus the sauce is made in 10 minutes!

 I like to use a pre-cooked spiral ham that I pick up at Honey Baked.
 Having the bone in keeps things moist, whether it’s a cut of beef, chicken or pork, if you have the option of bone in, do it.
 Another great thing about using one of these is that it keeps you out of the kitchen and with your guests.
 Isn’t that why we all get together?

 Simply let the ham come to room temperature, maybe an hour or so on the counter covered.
 This way it will cook evenly instead of a cold block of ham going in the oven where the outside will warm up and the inside won’t.